 Kittelson worked with ACHD to develop a template for preparing walking and biking plans at the neighborhood level.
-These plans would feature extensive community outreach to identify the most important destinations and critical issues to address.
-Resulting projects would then be prioritized to ensure that funds are efficiently allocated.
+These plans feature extensive community outreach to identify the most important destinations and critical issues to address.
+Resulting projects are then prioritized to ensure that funds are efficiently allocated.

 Filling in Missing Links to Create Safer Communities

 Since the template was developed, several of these neighborhood bicycle and pedestrian plans have been completed.
 Kittelson has led the development of three of them, including the first two in the Central Bench area of Boise and Downtown Meridian, and most recently, one for the North Boise area.
 As a result of these plans, several sidewalk gaps have been filled, curb ramps have been installed where they were missing or deficient, and a number of neighborhood bikeways have been designated through signs, markings, and enhanced crossings.